-What is Automation Guided Vehicle?
+What Is AGV Automated Guided Vehicle?

-- Ground Control System (Stationary System):
+Ground Control System (Stationary System):

 - Navigation: A single AGV uses its own navigation device to measure and calculate its position and heading in global coordinates.

 Navigation/Guide Mode and Features: